imxiejie/ThinkVim/tutorial/tutorial.md

 - if you edit the plugins.yaml ,it doesn't work. you can try to recache the cache. use this function `call dein#recache_runtimepath()`
 - you can check [my .thinkvim.d](https://github.com/taigacute/dotfiles/tree/master/thinkvim) for more usage.

-## How to install or change colorscheme
+## change colorscheme

-- ThinkVim provide a easy way to change colorscheme, use this keymap `Leader+fc` then thinkvim will write the colorscheme that your choose into cache file,ThinkVim will read this file to load colorscheme when next startup
+- ThinkVim provide a easy way to change colorscheme, use this keymap `Leader+tc` then thinkvim will write the colorscheme that your choose into cache file,ThinkVim will read this file to load colorscheme when next startup

 - Add your favorite coloscheme file into colors folder

-## How to use the spaceline
+## Spaceline

 check out the [spaceline config](https://github.com/taigacute/spaceline.vim)

-## How to set the Startify
+## Startify

 - Custom Startify Header And Footer